-Here there is no need to give explanation about the physical meaning of reactive power, only mathematical relation is sufficient.
-Measurement of reactive power is essential because if the reactive power is more in the circuit then electrical power factor will be poor hence losses will be more.
-On the basis of power supply the varmeters can be classified as
+Here there is no need to give an explanation about the physical meaning of reactive power, as only a mathematical relation is sufficient.
+Measurement of reactive power is essential because if the reactive power is more in the circuit then the electrical power factor will be poor hence losses will be more.
+On the basis of power supply, the varmeters can be classified as

 - Single phase varmeters

 - Polyphase varmeters.

 We are going to discuss both types of varmeters one by one.